Design of 2D Skyrmionic Metamaterial Through Controlled Assembly: Methods

-Using this spin Hamiltonian, we performed high-throughput atomistic spin dynamics (ASD) simulations across a wide array of initial spin configurations.
-These configurations, where skyrmionic particles are separated by various distances, help us understand their interaction behavior paradigm.
-To facilitate this, as shown in Figure \ref{fig:fig6}(a), we employed a state-of-the-art artificial intelligence segmentation tool to extract elemental spin textures from the optimized larger spin system\cite{kirillov2023segment,xu2023metaheuristic}.
-This tool allows for the systematic design of initial spin textures, such as selecting different element textures, altering distances between elements, and rotating element textures.
-We studied the motion of skyrmionic textures at T = 1 mK using atomistic spin dynamics, numerically solving the stochastic Landau–Lifshitz–Gilbert (LLG) equation implemented in the UppASD package\cite{UppASD_book}:
+Using the spin Hamiltonian of Eq. \ref{eq:param-hamiltonian}, we performed high-throughput ASD simulations in a wide range of initial spin configurations.
+The ASD simulations were carried out in for a single fcc(111) monolayer (i.e., a hexagonal lattice) representing the Fe layer in the ideal fcc-Pd/Fe/Ir(111) structure, with the Ir experimental lattice parameter (Fe-Fe equilibrium distance of 0.272 nm).
+The initial spin configurations, where the skyrmionic textures are separated by various distances, can be used to understand their interactions.
+To facilitate the construction of systems involving topological structures separated by controlled distances, as shown in Figure \ref{fig:fig6}(a), we employed a state-of-the-art artificial intelligence segmentation tool to extract elemental spin textures from the optimized larger spin system \cite{kirillov2023segment,xu2023metaheuristic}.
+This tool allows for the systematic design of initial spin textures, such as selecting different element textures, altering the distances between elements, and rotating element textures.
+We studied the motion of skyrmionic textures at $T = 1$\,mK using atomistic spin dynamics, numerically solving the stochastic Landau–Lifshitz–Gilbert equation as implemented in the Uppsala Atomistic Spin Dynamics (UppASD) package \cite{UppASD_book,Skubic2008}: